oliviahankash/CE-UY3013-Unconfined-Compression-Test/input/README.md

 # Input

-This is what the CSV file looks like that is used in the example of this project
+This is what the CSV file looks like that is used in the example of this project.

 Deformation (in) | Dial Reading
 ------------ | -------------